-- Parts Goal: Shows the machine status, performance, and parts produced each hour compared to the parts goal for the Job on the machine.
+- Parts Goal: This shows the machine status, performance, and parts produced each hour compared to the parts goal for the Job on the machine.

-- OEE: Shows the machine status, performance, and parts produced each hour compared to the Overall Equipment Effectiveness (OEE) goal for the Job on the machine.
+- OEE: This shows the machine status, performance, and parts produced each hour compared to the Overall Equipment Effectiveness (OEE) goal for the Job on the machine.

-- Utilization: Shows the status and performance of machines compared to the utilization goal for the machine.
+- Utilization: This shows the status and performance of machines compared to the utilization goal for the machine.

-- Downtime: Shows the current status of the machine in terms of whether the machine is down (idle or stopped) or up (actively processing parts).
+- Downtime: This shows the current status of the machine in terms of whether the machine is down (idle or stopped) or up (actively processing parts).